sitamgithub-MSIT/PeekText/README.md

 - Deploy the Docker image to Google Cloud Run.
 (Build and push your Docker image to the Google Artifact Registry or another container registry.
 Deploy the image to Cloud Run by specifying the necessary configurations.)
 - Access the service using the provided URL.
 (Once deployed, a URL is provided to access the service.
 Use the URL to access the service.)

 For detailed instructions and code examples, please review the blog post [here](https://lesliemwubbel.com/setting-up-a-flask-app-and-deploying-it-via-google-cloud/).
 The blog post should be enough to get you started with deploying this on GCP.
-Also, please look at the screenshots in the assets folder for this project's deployment results.
+Also, please take a look at the screenshots in the assets folder for this project's deployment results.

 ## Testing